 The Ariane 5 solid rocket boosters separated from the upper stage of the launcher approximately 2.5 minutes after launch, and the fairing was jettisoned about 4 minutes after launch.

 Herschel separated from the upper stage about 26 minutes after launch.
 After this, the upper stage reoriented itself away from Herschel and ejected the Sylda, a protective cover under which Planck was kept during launch.
 The upper stage then reoriented to the correct attitude and was spun up, allowing Planck (which must spin at about 1 rpm to conduct its observations) to separate.

-Planck has no dedicated engine for trajectory manoeuvres, so the satellite will use its thrusters for any trajectory corrections.
+Planck had no dedicated engine for trajectory manoeuvres, so the satellite used its thrusters for trajectory corrections.

 Right after separation, the thrusters were used for one trajectory correction manoeuvre, and another was conducted about 30 hours after separation.
 Another follow-up manoeuvre for fine-tuning and two more manoeuvres were executed along the way to L2.
 The third and last manoeuvre on 2 July inserted Planck into its final orbit around L2.

-The cooling phase and commissioning phase are running in parallel.
+The cooling phase and commissioning phase ran in parallel.
 The satellite’s detectors reached their lowest temperature of 0.1K above absolute zero in the first week of July.
-During commissioning, all of the satellite’s subsystems (power, thermal control etc.) are turned on and verified as working normally.
+During commissioning, all of the satellite’s subsystems (power, thermal control etc.) were turned on and verified as working normally.